JavithNaseem-J/Bank-Loan-Report-PowerBi/README.md

 # Bank Loan Data Analysis Project
+## Project Overview
+This project focuses on analyzing bank loan data to identify trends, assess key performance indicators (KPIs), and provide actionable insights.
+The analysis includes monthly trends, regional loan activities, loan term distribution, borrower employment length, loan purposes, and home ownership status.
+The key goals are to evaluate loan performance metrics and identify factors influencing loan applications and repayments.

 ## 1. ASK

-### Key Questions:

-1. **Monthly Trends by Issue Date**: To identify seasonality and long-term trends in lending activities.
+1. To identify seasonality and long-term trends in lending activities.
-2. **Regional Analysis by State**: To identify regions with significant lending activity and assess regional disparities.
+2. To identify regions with significant lending activity and assess regional disparities.
-3. **Loan Term Analysis**: To understand the distribution of loans across various term lengths.
+3. To understand the distribution of loans across various term lengths.
-4. **Employment Length Analysis**: How lending metrics are distributed among borrowers with different employment lengths, helping assess the impact of employment history on loan applications.
+4. How lending metrics are distributed among borrowers with different employment lengths, helping assess the impact of employment history on loan applications.
-5. **Loan Purpose Breakdown**: A visual breakdown of loan metrics based on the stated purposes of loans, aiding in understanding the primary reasons borrowers seek financing.
+5. A visual breakdown of loan metrics based on the stated purposes of loans, aiding in understanding the primary reasons borrowers seek financing.
-6. **Home Ownership Analysis**: To assess how home ownership impacts loan applications and disbursements.
+6. To assess how home ownership impacts loan applications and disbursements.

  **Good Loan v Bad Loan KPIs:**